 The School-Home Partnership

-Gillen Brewer's unwavering commitment to each family is a cornerstone of the program.
+Gillen Brewer's unwavering commitment to each family is a cornerstone of The Family Program.
 The School's philosophy is founded on the belief that changing the life of a child can only be achieved through meeting the needs of the family as well.
 GBS' goal for parents is that they develop an understanding of their child and acquire the information and strategies with which they can be his/her strongest and most supportive advocate.
 As both mentor and partner to parents, the school strives to provide a network of resources and to develop a collaborative relationship which fosters awareness and sensitivity and enhances the progress of each individual child.

 - Parent/Caregiver Support Groups